- Purchase the complete Expat Arrivals Bahrain (PDF)

 Many expats relocating to Bahrain have accommodation arranged through their employer.
-Those who are left to find a home in Bahrain on their own steam usually enlist the services of a real estate agent.
-These individuals are incredibly helpful and often go as far as to negotiate the lease once a property has been selected.
+Those who are left to find a home in Bahrain on their own usually enlist the services of a real estate agent.
+These individuals are incredibly helpful and often go so far as to negotiate the lease once a property has been selected.

 Renting accommodation in Bahrain